renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

     The `review` tool provides a collection of configurable feedbacks about a PR.
     It is recommended to review the [Configuration options](#configuration-options) section, and choose the relevant options for your use case.

     Some of the features that are disabled by default are quite useful, and should be considered for enabling.
 For example:
     `require_score_review`, and more.

     On the other hand, if you find one of the enabled features to be irrelevant for your use case, disable it.
 No default configuration can fit all use cases.

 !!! tip "Automation"
     When you first install PR-Insight app, the [default mode](../usage-guide/automations_and_usage.md#github-app-automatic-tools-when-a-new-pr-is-opened) for the `review` tool is:
     ```
-    pr_commands = ["/review --pr_reviewer.num_code_suggestions=0", ...]
+    pr_commands = ["/review", ...]
     ```
-    Meaning the `review` tool will run automatically on every PR, without providing code suggestions.
+    Meaning the `review` tool will run automatically on every PR, without any additional configurations.
     Edit this field to enable/disable the tool, or to change the configurations used.

 !!! tip "Possible labels from the review tool"

     The `review` tool can auto-generate two specific types of labels for a PR:

-    - a `possible security issue` label that detects if a possible [security issue](https://github.com/Khulnasoft/pr-insight/blob/tr/user_description/pr_insight/settings/pr_reviewer_prompts.toml#L136) exists in the PR code (`enable_review_labels_security` flag)
+    - a `possible security issue` label that detects if a possible [security issue](https://github.com/KhulnaSoft/pr-insight/blob/tr/user_description/pr_insight/settings/pr_reviewer_prompts.toml#L136) exists in the PR code (`enable_review_labels_security` flag)
     - a `Review effort [1-5]: x` label, where x is the estimated effort to review the PR (`enable_review_labels_effort` flag)

     Both modes are useful, and we recommended to enable them.

 !!! tip "Extra instructions"

     Extra instructions are important.
     The `review` tool can be configured with extra instructions, which can be used to guide the model to a feedback tailored to the needs of your project.

     Be specific, clear, and concise in the instructions.
 With extra instructions, you are the prompter.
 Specify the relevant sub-tool, and the relevant aspects of the PR that you want to emphasize.

     Examples of extra instructions:
     ```
     [pr_reviewer]